ColomboRiccardo/ColomboRiccardo/README.md

 🌱 I’m currently learning React in depth, and other topics like Data structure and Algorithms, SQL and much much more!

-🔭 I’m currently working on a huge Ecommerce project, with 4 languages, tons of options, SEO and other features, a big project!

 📫 How to reach me:

    - [my Twitter profile](https://twitter.com/riccard80393203)